-Today I’m going to show you how to make a waterfall epoxy river table from a live edge slab.
+Today I’m going to show you how to make a DIY epoxy river table with a waterfall from a live edge slab.
 I’ve been seeing a lot of epoxy resin projects lately and I wanted to incorporate a twist on the typical live edge river tables that I’ve seen.
 I had a twisty slab of cherry that was perfect for the job, so I went for it!

 Affiliate links are used on this page.
 See my disclosure page for info on affiliate programs.

-How to Make a Waterfall Epoxy River Table
+How to Make a DIY Epoxy Resin River Table

 - Prepare the Live Edge Slabs